socialvibe/truex-ad-renderer-web-integration/DOCS.md

 TruexAdRendererDesktop
 TruexAdRendererMobile
 ```
-One should use the appropriate one for your platform, so as to allow the correct ad tracking.
+One should use the appropriate one for your platform, so as to allow the correct ad tracking to be used.

 If one uses `TruexAdRenderer`, that maps to `TruexAdRendererCTV`